Roku says raises $60 million in latest funding round

 Fidelity, which led the latest round of funding, and Hearst are both new investors.
 Roku said it has now raised $140 million to date.

-Roku competes with Apple Inc's Apple TV and is working with U.S. cable operators such as Time Warner Cable Inc to let users stream their cable TV through the box.
+Roku competes with Apple Inc's (AAPL.O) Apple TV and is working with U.S. cable operators such as Time Warner Cable Inc TWC.N. to let users stream their cable TV through the box.

-The company, which was founded in 2008 to stream Netflix videos, has sold more than 5 million boxes in the United States allowing customers to watch video over the Internet on their TVs and access streaming services such as Pandora, Amazon, Hulu and HBO Go.
+The company, which was founded in 2008 to stream Netflix (NFLX.O) videos, has sold more than 5 million boxes in the United States allowing customers to watch video over the Internet on their TVs and access streaming services such as Pandora (P.N), Amazon (AMZN.O), Hulu and HBO Go.

 (Reporting by Liana B. Baker, editing by G Crosse)